 In the modern DevOps framework, security has shifted to the left and Application Security Testing (AST) techniques like DAST have become even more important.
 The latest Forrester reports indicate that application weaknesses and software vulnerabilities are the most common attack methods, and businesses fall victim to ransomware every 11 seconds.

 Further, modern-day businesses are consistently grappling with fast-paced development and industry disruptions.
-Hence, DAST emerges as a powerful tool to perform thorough and dynamic scans on the application codes while it is running.
+Hence, DAST security emerges as a powerful tool to perform thorough and dast testing on the application codes while it is running.

 It is extremely good at identifying a number of external issues and vulnerabilities from the OWASP’s top ten list, such as injection errors, path traversal, cross-site scripting, insecure server configuration, etc.